 - Lost in Translation: To cement their fealty to Luffy, the 7 leaders initially propose to exchange sake cups with him in an Oyako Sakazuki.
 This is an actual real life yakuza term and custom of when a man becomes an Oyabun, the Japanese term for boss, and takes on other men as his kobun, roughly underlings.
 Through this ceremony, the Oyabun vows to protect his kobun as if they were his own children, and they vow to listen to and lay down their lives for him as if he were their parent.
 Such an arrangement is important as normally an Oyabun can't exist without the kobun and vice versa.
 When the 7 leaders decide to become Luffy's underlings regardless of his wishes, they partake in a Kobun Sakazuki instead.
 This term and ritual doesn't exist but denotes exactly what the seven did, them swearing loyalty to Luffy in a one sided arrangement.

 - Misfit Mobilization Moment: The later events of the Dressrosa arc is what caused the creation of this fleet in the first place.
 Before, they were pretty much enemies at the Corrida Colosseum.

-- Undying Loyalty: For reference, Luffy actually turns down their offer to serve as his fleet, telling them to do whatever they want.
-They decide they want to be his fleet regardless.
+- Undying Loyalty: They're all captured by Luffy's charisma and grateful to him after he saved them.
+When Luffy actually turns down their offer to serve as his fleet, telling them to do whatever they want, they decide to be his fleet regardless.

 - Vagueness Is Coming: According to the narrator, the seven fleet leaders would cause 'a huge event that has yet to come'.

-- We Work Well Together: After helping the Straw Hats defeat Doflamingo and his crew, they all agreed to sign on and serve Luffy as a fleet of aiding allies.
+- We Work Well Together: After helping the Straw Hats defeat Doflamingo and his crew, they all agree to sign on and serve Luffy as a fleet of aiding allies.